 Have you ever used glow in the dark paint?
 What have you created?

-Halloween activities can make the whole month of October extra fun.
+Halloween activities for kids can make the whole month of October extra fun.
 Glowing in the dark cards are just one fun Halloween activity.
-Take a look at some of the other kids activities we have for Halloween: